ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

     ee.Filter.eq("NAME", "Redwood")));
 ```

 Now we are ready to calculate the areas of forest loss and gain, exciting times!
-We will use what in GEE lingo is called a "reducer", a summarising function.
-We will apply that to our `parks` variable, and we will use the scale we defined earlier (30m, the resolution of the dataset).
+We will use what in GEE lingo is called a "reducer" - a summarising function.
+We will apply that to our `parks` variable and we will use the scale we defined earlier (30m, the resolution of the dataset).
 The results will be stored in two new variables, `statsLoss` and `statsGain`.

 ```javascript
 // Sum the values of loss pixels.